Is swimming in contact lenses safe? Discover the potential risks of wearing contacts in water and the best contact lenses for watersports.

 You are bound to get salty deposits from the sea on the lenses OR potentially risky bacteria if you ski on a lake, so the best way to avoid any eye infection or irritation is to throw the lenses away at the end of the day.

-In short, if you need vision correction by swimming in contact lenses wearing ordinary goggles or for high adrenaline watersports, Acuvue Moist daily disposables could be the most comfortable contact lenses for you.
+In short, if you need vision correction by swimming in contact lenses wearing ordinary goggles or for high adrenaline watersports, Acuvue Moist daily disposables could be the most comfortable option for swimming in contact lenses.